 Our Giving Tree went up in December when the cold weather was just getting started.
 It’s colder than ever now and the need continues.
 So we’re keeping our tree up, adding decorations and collecting donations through the end of February.
 You can help.

 Continue reading “Why are we leaving our tree up?
-Because it’s COLD out there.”Tag: library blog
+Because it’s COLD out there.”Strange Finds in Our Library’s Book Drop

 This week we had a book returned to us from an Illinois library.
 They got it from a neighboring library in Idaho, who found it in their book return.
 As much as we’d love to know how and why our book from Ravenna, Ohio, ended up in Idaho and Illinois, we’ll probably never find out.
 But its arrival sparked a conversation about things that end up at our library that don’t belong to us.